 Social Security numbers should only be used where required by law or where they are essential for university business processes.
-Information Assurance (IA) can help you explore appropriate storage locations or work with you to appropriately encrypt the data if those alternatives will not work for you.
+ITS Information Assurance (IA) can help you explore appropriate storage locations or work with you to appropriately encrypt the data if those alternatives will not work for you.
 (Contact IA via the ITS Service Center.)